ChanningPing/Bottom-Up-and-Top-Down-Attention-for-Image-Captioning-using-efficientdet-pytorch/README.md

 ## visual_genome_dataset: data prepare
 Dealing with visual genome data was very difficult.
 I think it is because the data itself is made with various purposes.
-I spent a lot of time organizing these data into a dataframe for the capture task (although the api provided by the paper's original author existed, it just produced a data form that fits me, which is organized in the 'data' directory).
+I spent a lot of time organizing these data into a dataframe for the capture task (although the api provided by the paper's original author existed, I just produced a data form that fits me, which is organized in the 'data' directory).

  download images here : [image1](https://cs.stanford.edu/people/rak248/VG_100K_2/images.zip), [image2](https://cs.stanford.edu/people/rak248/VG_100K_2/images2.zip)